Preslav977/shopping-cart/README.md

 This project was developed with React, with a focus on utilizing React Router, PropTypes, and testing with Vitest.

-# About the project the project.
+# About the project the project

 The Shopping Cart project is a simplified version of the real store without integrating with the backend.
 Build with React using components; the user can browse through the homepage, products page, shopping cart page, and about page.